gcura/SimplePortScanner/README.md

 # Requirments

-Python v2.7 required.
-The program will not run in python v3.x
+Updated to work for Python v3.x .
+Will not work with Python 2.x